On Finding Causes vs. Finding Levers

 It all started with a post on Twitter/X about the effects of school spending on educational outcomes (heterogenous treatment effects’ discussion: almost absent, except maybe for this).
 On one side, some users pointed to specific RCTs in developing countries as evidence that increasing school funding increases test scores.
 On the other, some pointed to meta-analyses finding mixed results in developed countries.
 The biggest point of discussion was on effect size and statistical-significance.

 The debate also struck a chord because it touches on something I love to explore (thanks prof Frank for asking me a very relevant question at my first ever PhD seminar): the mechanisms and channels behind a causal claim.
 They are the pathways through which the cause creates an effect.
 The “cause” (e.g., spending) doesn’t “occur” through the mechanism; it “operates” through the mechanism.
 The mechanism can be of all sorts, like increasing teacher training or providing meals at no direct cost to the students.
-It’s one thing to say “spending is a cause” but we should not stop there.
-We need to think about the mechanisms and channels through which it ~effectively~ works.
+It’s one thing to say “spending is a cause” (identification).
+It is entirely another to ask if spending is the primary driver of student success (decomposition).
+We need to distinguish between identifying a causal link and finding a policy “lever”, a factor that really accounts for the variation we see in the world.

 How “credibility” became the new gold-standard

-Before, running a kitchen-sink OLS3 and hand-waving about endogeneity was common (first thing you teach the undergrads *not* to do).
+Before, running a kitchen-sink OLS3 and hand-waving about selection bias and omitted variables was common (first thing you teach the undergrads *not* to do).
 After, the new gold standard became clean identification4.
 The “Big Four” methods - RCTs, DiD, IV, and RDD - became the “gatekeepers” of truth5.
 In this sense, the movement won.
 It won the argument over what “credible” empirical work looks like, and it gave us a powerful, trusted toolkit to find “cause”, and therefore has changed the actual output of the profession6.

 This new toolkit also created a very powerful new incentive structure.
 We now know that “causal novelty” (finding a new relationship) and “causal narrative complexity” (using these sophisticated methods) are strong predictors of getting published in a Top 5 journal.
 But, anecdotally, it goes further down the line.
 Every week I get a few friends and colleagues asking me “how can I DiD this?”, “what should be my treatment group?”, “is it ok if I have around 20 treated units, shifting in and out of treatment, and 400 control units in some period?”.
 I find these questions fascinating because they make us all think deeper about the limits of research questions and proper study design.
 But notice what is missing from these conversations.